LimePay/docs/Getting-Started.md

 For more information on how to create a shopper, see the [Shoppers](https://github.com/LimePay/docs/blob/initial-documentation/API-Documentation.md#shopper) resource in the `API Documentation`
 ___

-### 6. Create Payment
+### 6. Payments

+There are two types of payments - `Fiat` and `Relayed` payments.
+- `Fiat` Payments are used when your user has to be charged with credit card, because he/she does not have ethers/tokens at all, therefore the users pay for the ethers and tokens and their intents (blockchain transactions) are executed afterwards
+- `Relayed` Payments are used when your user has tokens for the services he wants to use but does not have ethers for the gas costs, therefore he cannot execute the transactions even though he has the tokens.
+In this scenario, you as a service provider decide to pay the gas costs of the user in order for him to be able to consume your service.

+##### 6.1.
+Create Payments

-Once you have been on-boarded (have Organization, User, API cretendtials and Vendor) and created a Shopper, you could proceed with creating a payment.
+Once you have been on-boarded (have Organization, User, API cretendtials and Vendor) and created a Shopper, you could proceed with creating payments.

-Whenever you create a Payment, you must provide the following data:
+Properties that you must provide when creating different payments
  - `shopper` - The Shopper who will be charged
- - `currency` - The currency in which the amounts are calculated
+ - `currency` - The currency in which the amounts are calculated **(NOT required for `relayed` payment)**
- - `items` - Array of `item` objects, containing `description`, `lineAmount` and `quantity`
+ - `items` - Array of `item` objects, containing `description`, `lineAmount` and `quantity` **(NOT required for `relayed` payment)**
  - `fundTXData` - This object represents the `token` and `ethers` amount that will be needed for the Payment to be executed.
  - `genericTransactions` - This is an array of `genericTransaction` objects that represent a single generic transaction that the shopper will later on have to sign.
 The data in the `genericTransaction` consists of `gasPrice`, `gasLimit`, `to`, `functionName` and `functionParams`.
 These parameters are used for validation of the signed transactions that will be sent from the UI (signed by the shopper).

 If your payment requires for example `100 tokens X` and no `ethers` (meaning that you charge only with `tokens`), the value for `tokenAmount` must be set to `100` and the value for `ethersAmount` should be set to `Y` where `Y = gasPrice * required gas`.
 Simply put - the `token` and `ethers` are the amounts that we are going to fund the `shopper's` wallet with.
 If the values are not correct, after we fund the shopper and broadcast his _signed transactions_[[1](#1)] , they will fail.
 If the `ethers` amount is not enought for the execution of the shopper's _signed transactions_[[1](#1)]  - the payment will `fail`.

+###### Fiat Payments
+Whenever you create a Fiat Payment, you must provide the following data - `shopper`, `currency`, `items`, `fundTXData`, `genericTransactions`

+###### Relayed Payments
+Whenever you create a Relayed Payment, you must provide the following data - `shopper`, `fundTXData`, `genericTransactions`

 **As a result of the request you will receive `x-lime-token` as a header parameter.
 This token is used to initialize the check-out form!**

 **Summary:** The values that you provide for `tokenAmount` and `etherAmount` are crucial.
 In the `etherAmount` value you not only set the `ethers` that your signed transactions will charge the shopper, but the `required gas` for the execution of the _signed transactions_[[1](#1)] as-well.

-For more information on how to create a payment, see the `Payments` Resource in the `API Documentation`
+For more information on how to create a payments, see the `Payments` Resource in the `API Documentation`

 [[1](#1)] - The set of transactions that must be executed by the shopper in order for him to buy the service/product.
 For example, if your dApp charges `tokens`, the first transaction must be `approve` transaction executed at the `Token` contract  and the second one - transaction for buying your product/service.
 **Important:** The transactions are provided as an array and are executed sequentially in their order in the array!

 ___

-### 7. Initialize LimePay's Checkout form
+##### 6.2.
+Initialize LimePay's Checkout form (not required for Relayed Payments)

 1) Add the HTML Form in your application.
 You are required to add the following HTML form into your applicaiton: